CorradoLanera/rdojo.bowling/README.md

 7. The game score is the total of all frame scores.

-More info on the rules at: How to Score for Bowling

 ### Clues

 What makes this game interesting to score is the lookahead in the